the-via/website/docs/configuring_qmk.md

 ## Create a `keymap.c` or `keymap.json` in `keyboards/<keyboardname>/keymaps/via`

-The keymap in the `via` keymap directory should have the same number of layers being used for dynamic keymaps (by default, this is 4).
-This is so the dynamic keymaps are initially loaded with sensible default keycodes (mostly `KC_TRNS`), rather than random values.
-It should use a `LAYOUT_*()` macro that is able to set the VIA layout definition to the correct default keycodes.
+The keymap in the `via` keymap folder should use a `LAYOUT_*()` macro that allows all the electrical positions to be mapped, even if that layout isn't physically possible.

+By default, dynamic keymaps have 4 layers.
+These will be automatically populated with `KC_TRNS` keycodes as necessary, so there is no need to create additional blank layers in your keymap.

 There typically is no need to use a `config.h` in the `via` keymap directory.